 Jaine Strauss is a clinical psychologist whose research focuses on gender.
 Her recent work has focused on women's "body talk" conversations, self-control styles in eating disorders, developmental trends in body objectification, and the impact of diet commercials on snack food consumption.
-She teaches courses on clinical and counseling psychology, psychological disorders, and community psychology.
+She teaches courses on clinical and counseling psychology; psychological disorders; and community psychology and public health.

 - BA: Swarthmore College